EuroGO-SHIP/AtlantOS_QC/docs/Upgrade Guidelines.md

 ## 3. Install Packages

-    cd ocean_data_qc_js
+    cd atlantos_qc_js
     yarn install                               # create a fresh yarn install

-    cd ocean_data_qc
+    cd atlantos_qc
-    python setup.py install                    # run this in the ocean-data-qc folder where setup.py is stored
+    python setup.py install                    # run this in the atlantos-qc folder where setup.py is stored

 ## 4. Create the executable and upload it to GutHub